Conny128/EliqMail/README.md

 # EliqMail

-This program sends you an email every hour with energy consumption used so during the day and energy consumption last hour.
+This program sends you an email energy consumption used so during the day and energy consumption last hour.

+It is supposed to be run with crontab.